microsoft/onnxruntime-genai/examples/chat_app/README.md

 2. Download models to the created folder, take phi-3-mini directml as example.

-   > For CUDA model, only need to create a new folder and download model inside, e.g. `microsoft/Phi-3-vision-128k-instruct-onnx-cuda`.
+   > For a CUDA model, only need to create a new folder and download the model inside, (e.g. `microsoft/Phi-3-vision-128k-instruct-onnx-cuda`).

     ```bash
     huggingface-cli download microsoft/Phi-3-mini-4k-instruct-onnx --include directml/* --local-dir .